cityofaustin/projects/_projects/equitable-green-jobs/about/grant-details.md

 ### [Submit your Equitable Green Jobs grant application here.](https://airtable.com/shrCIw4MYPiOezJ7j) **You must submit your application prior to 5:00pm Central Standard Time on Wednesday, September 4, 2019**

+### Request for Grant Application Form

+If you would like a pdf version of the Request for Grant Applicantions form, you can find it [here.](https://drive.google.com/open?id=1nKW1jXvEWUZHHpVCTIy94ZQqUbIHXF5S)

 ### Grant Amount and Term

 Multiple awards will be made, ranging from $10,000-$50,000 for either: